geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 8. The installation may take several minutes to complete.
 Once the installation finishes, select **Close**.

-9. Now let’s verify that you can use one of the Office 365 ProPlus apps.
-Select the **Start** icon in the lower-left corner of the taskbar.
-In the **Start** screen, expand the **Recently added** section at the top of the menu to display all the Office 365 ProPlus apps that were just installed.
+9. To verify Laura's Office 365 ProPlus installation, select the **Start** icon in the lower-left corner of the taskbar.
+Below the **Recently added** section (at the top of the **Start** menu) select **Expand** to display all the Office 365 ProPlus apps that were just installed.
+This should include Excel, Skype for Business, Access, Publisher, Outlook, PowerPoint, and Word.

-10. In the **Start** screen, select **Word** to open it.

-11. In the **Accept the license agreement** window, select **Accept**.

-12. In the **Your privacy option** window, select **Close**.

-13. Open a blank document, enter some text, save it to the **Documents** folder, and then close Word.

-14. In your **Edge** browser select **Office apps &amp; devices** in the left-hand navigation pane. sectionthe 12.
-Open a blank document, enter some text, save it to the **Documents** folder, and then close Word.
+10. Select your **Edge** browser icon on the taskbar, and on your **My account** window select **Apps &amp; devices** in the left-hand navigation pane.
-.
-This displays the status of your installs prior to the Office 365 ProPlus installation; therefore, select the **Refresh** icon at the top of the page, to the left of the address bar.

-15. After refreshing the **My account** page, it displays the **My account** tab in the left-hand navigation pane.
-Note in the **Install status** section that there’s 1 detected install.
+11. In the **Apps &amp; devices** page, under the **Office** section, select **DEVICES** to expand it.
+This displays all the devices on which you've currently installed Office 365 ProPlus.
+LON-CL1 should be the only device listed.

-16. Leave the Client 1 VM open as you will continue from this point in the next task.
+12. Leave the Client 1 VM open as you will continue from this point in the next task.

 # Proceed to Exercise 2